Achilles Tendonitis: Symptoms & Treatment

 Wearing supportive footwear that doesn’t press on the back of the leg is also important to help to prevent insertional Achilles tendonitis.

-If you think you have achilles tendonitis, you should see your doctor.
+If you have had persistent pain in your Achilles tendon or you think you may have achilles tendonitis, you should see your doctor.
 This is especially true if you’re struggling to wear shoes comfortably.
 Left untreated, Achilles tendonitis can worsen or create additional injuries, even resulting in the rupture of the tendon.